This article may contain links from our affiliate partners. Please read how we make money!

 Rump is larger, with a firmer texture than sirloin, and is considered to have more flavor.
 Despite not being as tender as sirloin, it has a deep mineral savouriness.
 But what you’ll love about it is the price.

 Season your steak according to taste.
 Options include but are certainly not limited to salt and pepper.
-You don’t have to marinade it, but we do recommend letting it get to room temperature before cooking.
+You don’t have to marinade it, but I do recommend letting it get to room temperature before cooking.
 You can cook your steak in butter or in oil.

 Don’t cook your steak straight from the fridge – let it get to room temperature before cooking.
 You should also allow the steak to rest after cooking.
-This allows the collagen in the meat to thicken the juices, as the steak cools ever so slightly.
+This allows the collagen in the meat to thicken the juices as the steak cools ever so slightly.

-How to Minimize Splatter When Frying?
+How to Minimize Splatter When Frying Using a Cast Iron Frying Pan?

-One of the most searched for recipes for pan fried steak is the Martha Stewart one, which you can find displayed on her website.
-Another well loved favorite is Gordan Ramsay’s, which again can be found on his website.
+One of the most searched-for recipes for pan fried steak is the Martha Stewart one, which you can find displayed on her website.
+Another well-loved favorite is Gordan Ramsay’s, which again can be found on his website.

 What Type of Steak Is Best for Health and Nutritional Value?